 Here’s a PDF example of a Michigan Durable Power of Attorney for Health Care.

 With age comes a change to both your mental and physical state.
 As we age the chances of contracting a serious disease or illness increase.
 Sudden changes to a person’s health like heart attacks, heart failure or stroke become all too common.
 It is important to be prepared.
 In those crucial moments of illness it is important that you understand that your family cannot automatically make healthcare decisions for you.
 In order for these significant decisions to be made on your behalf you must have a Healthcare Power of Attorney.

-When you cannot make healthcare decisions for yourself a Healthcare Power of Attorney can make medical decisions for you.
-With this document in place your family or patient advocate has legal authority to make healthcare decisions for you.
-Without a Healthcare Power of Attorney, if you become ill the courts are the last resort for making your healthcare decisions.
+Without this document, if you become ill the courts are the last resort for making your healthcare decisions.
 The court will appoint a guardian to make healthcare decisions for you.

 Durable Power of Attorney for Finances